pocomane/brewed-in-the-apocalypse/bita.md

 performed, if any.
 If a player did not really wanted to trigger the move, the scenarist should leave to em the opportunity to rollback and to said something else.

+Until now we saw move with trigger in the real world, but it is very common, particulary for player moves, to have a move triggered when something happened in the fiction.

 As you will see the characters may ending having different special moves other than the common ones shared by all of them.
 This may suggest that having a move